wuzhengy/TAU/Key Tech Decisions.md

 new peer range: from current to last new address added block. stateful range: 1 year, 288 x 1000= 288K blocks

+* Block and Transaction structure
+ * add sender and miner IP addresses
+ * add new peer pointer